 In 1975, Ursuline Academy’s Board of Trustees was formed to assume responsibility for the school’s operations.
 At that time, the Convent and Academy became separate corporations, and for the first time in its history, lay principals were appointed to head the schools.
 A further reorganization took place in 1988 when the Board of Trustees created the position of President of the Academy to oversee daily operations; Angela M. Boyle ’53 was the first to hold this position.

 The Alumnae Association of Ursuline Academy was formed in 1911, and Mary Russell, class of 1895, was its first president.
 Ursuline Academy’s distinguished alumnae now number more than 3,800 women.

-For 127 years, Ursuline Academy has served as an academic cornerstone in Wilmington, teaching, inspiring, and developing our students to become leaders both in and out of the classroom.
+Since 1893, Ursuline Academy has served as an academic cornerstone in Wilmington, teaching, inspiring, and developing our students to become leaders both in and out of the classroom.
 The strength of the Ursuline community, both past and present, and the influence of our academic excellence not only ensure the growth of our legacy for decades to come but also create a comprehensive and collaborative learning environment for our students to thrive in today.